neloefm1/SenseFOG-Documentation/README.md

 - [ ] https://data.mendeley.com/datasets/c9ckcvjxc7/1

 ## System Requirements
+# Hardware Reqruiements
 The SenseFOG-Documentation alongside the provided data requires a standard-computer with enough RAM to support the operations.

-For analysis, Matlab version 2022a was used.
-The following toolboxes were also acquired and will be needed to run the preprocessing and analysis scripts:
+# Software Requirements
+Computer code and running the analysis pipeline has been written and tested using MacOS Moneterey but is also compatible with Microsoft Windows.
+For analysis, MatLab version 2022a was used (MathWorks, Nattick, MA, USA, https://de.mathworks.com/products/matlab.html).

+## Installation Guide

+# MatLab Package Dependencies
+Before running the analyses scripts, users should make sure to install the following MatLab toolboxes:

 - [ ] Fieldtrip (version 1.0.1.0)
-- [ ] Matlab Wavelet Toolbox (version 6.1)
+- [ ] MatLab Wavelet Toolbox (version 6.1)
-- [ ] Matlab Signal Processing Toolbox (version 9.0)
+- [ ] MatLab Signal Processing Toolbox (version 9.0)

+Installtime of MatLab as well as specified toolboxes should only take a few minutes.

+# Instructions on how to run the scripts
+For detailed instructions on how to proceed with preprocessing the raw data and analysing the data, please see the "Instructions.md" page listed in the SenseFOG-Documentation main.

 ## Methods